Beach, Beauty, Surfing, and Petroglyphs at Playa Los Tubos

 The winter storms and rough seas usualy clean the sand off.
 It all depends on how the waves/storms move the sand- best chance to see them would be after a large storm/waves and at low tide in the winter months (Jan – April).

 If you are looking for a long and pretty beach, Playa Los Tubos in Manatí might just fit the bill.
-It offers a lot … surfing, a boat ramp, diving spots, beach, beauty, and history.
+It offers a lot … surfing, a boat ramp, diving spots, beach, beauty, and history (but no swimming please).
 The water is crystal clear, and the sand is a nice creamy color — but it has strong currents, so it is not a swimming beach, just a “looking” beach!
 There is parking available roadside, and also in a parking lot.
 And occasionally, ancient petroglyphs get uncovered by the waves — proof that people have been enjoying this spot of hundreds of years.
 Go check it out!

 I think the north coast of Puerto Rico is lovely … it has many beautiful areas and beaches.
 Playa Los Tubos (farther westward it is sometimes called Playa Tortuguero because the Tortuguero Lagoon is on the other side of the road) is a nice long stretch of sand.
 It is right along the roadside of Route 868 in the town of Manatí.